gjanco/mezmo-dd-marketplace/rapdev_solaris_agent/README.md

 /var/log/datadog/agent.log -C 10 -c -s 10m
 ```

+## Uninstallation

+### Agent Uninstall

+Command:
+- Remove the Agent using the Solaris Packaging system: `pkgrm DatadogAgent`

+Config & Log Cleanup:
+- Configuration files and logs are not removed.
+You must remove them manually from `/var/log/datadog/` and `/etc/datadog/`.

+For any questions or problems, view our Support section for ways to get in touch.

 ## Support

 For support or feature requests, contact RapDev.io through the following channels: